Awards for Statistical Excellence in Journalism

 The categories are as follows:

-- Best statistical commentary by a non-journalist – this is awarded for an outstanding example of statistical analysis or explanation on a topical issue, published in traditional or non-traditional media.
+• Best statistical commentary by a non-journalist – this is awarded for an outstanding example of statistical analysis or explanation on a topical issue, aimed at a non-specialist audience.

 Previous award winners